roqme/robmosys-roqme-itp/docs/README.md

     **IMPORTANT**: New RoQME Projects include two files: (1) a .roqme model, including the definitions of the contexts relevant for the current project; and (2) a .roqmemap model that binds the previous contexts with the corresponding Smartsoft services (this mapping is created during the project configuration: steps iii – vi).
 2. Extending the .roqme model.
 Once initialized as described in step 1, the RoQME model can be extended to include relevant (non-functional) properties, observations, variables, etc. Next, you can find an example .roqme model including:

-    1. Three contexts: bump, which is a primitive context (the one directly provided by the corresponding Smartsoft service according to the mapping created in step 1.6); and bumpEvent and bumpCount, which are two additional contexts derived from bump.
+    1. Three contexts: bump, which is a primitive context (the one directly provided by the corresponding Smartsoft service according to the mapping created in step vi); and bumpEvent and bumpCount, which are two additional contexts derived from bump.
 IMPORTANT: adding new primitive contexts requires appropriately updating the corresponding .roqmemap model!!
     1. The safety property that takes a default value of 1; and
     1. Two observations: o1 => safety is undermined every time a bumpEvent is detected; and o2 => safety is (veryhigh) undermined if more than 5 bumpEvents are detected within 1 hour.
    ```